vitoriaselista/Project-cloner-JIRA/ReadMe.md

 # **Jira Project Cloner**

-The Jira Project Cloner is a Python script designed to facilitate the cloning of projects, along with their associated schemes, using the Jira Software API's.
+The Jira Project Cloner is a Python script designed to facilitate the cloning of projects, along with their associated schemes, using the Jira REST API.

 ## Features